Lorna McKellar, postgraduate researcher, CDT SuMMeR: Cohort 1

 Background

-I completed my BSc in Psychology at University College London before going on to work in the qualitative market research industry, which looked at consumer decision-making through focus groups, workshops, and community forums.
-I then decided to follow my interests in marine ecosystems by completing an MSc in Tropical Marine Biology at the University of Essex, during which I spent time working in an otolith lab group looking at salmon migrations.
+Initially I completed my BSc in Psychology at UCL before going on to work in the qualitative market research industry, which looked at consumer decision-making through focus groups, workshops, and community forums.
+I decided to follow my interests in marine science by completing an MSc in Marine Biology at Essex University, during which I spent time working in an otolith lab group looking at salmon migrations and yellowfin tuna behaviours.

 Research interests

-I’m primarily interested in sustainable marine management and how we can improve the health of our marine ecosystems as well as the ecosystem services that they provide.
-My experience in human psychology and decision-making means that I am particularly motivated to work with key stakeholders across different industries to improve communication and look at how we can use cross-disciplinary methods to more effectively manage our marine resources.
-Working with a charity like the Community of Arran Seabed Trust has given me insight into how a successful Marine Protected Area can be implemented with the support of all stakeholders.
+I’m primarily interested in sustainable marine management and the balance between improving marine health whilst still delivering key ecosystem services, and how this can be achieved through effective marine policy.
+My experience in human psychology and decision-making means that I am particularly motivated to work with key stakeholders across different industries to improve communication and look at how we can use cross-disciplinary methods to manage marine resources more effectively.

 PhD research: Setting thresholds for good status in marine ecosystem management